mojolicious/mojo.js/docs/Rendering.md

 await ctx.exception(new Error('Something went wrong!'));
 ```

-Render an exception response in the appropriate format.
-Uses content negotiation to delegate to more specific exception
+Render an exception response in the appropriate format by delegating to more specific exception helpers for HTTP and
-helpers for HTTP and WebSockets.
+WebSockets.

 ##### `htmlException`